mondoohq/installer/docs/agent/README.md

 ## Configuration

 The agent uses a yaml configuration file.
-See the [configuration documentation](./configuration) for more details.
+See the [registration documentation](./registration) for more details.

 ## Troubleshooting